seanlaw/seanlaw.github.io/_posts/uncategorized/2016-05-25-pandas-example.md

 {% endhighlight %}
 <br><br>

 ### Get Annual Batting Averages for Mickey Mantle, Roger Maris, and Babe Ruth
 <br><br>
+Alternatively, we can get batting averages for a set of players rather than one-by-one
+<br><br>
 {% highlight python %}
 players = ['mantlmi01', 'ruthba01', 'marisro01']